jasperpato/CITS3200/README.md

 Subject and payload are strings containing the subject and payload text of an input post for which similar posts are to be found.

-Algos is a list of similarity algorithms to be used.
-It can contain any combination of [Cosine, Jaccard, Tfidf, Use].
+Algos is a list of similarity algorithm names as strings.
+It can contain any combination of ['Cosine', 'Jaccard', 'Tfidf', 'Use'].

 N is the number of similar posts to be returned.